IMS-up2021/FEUP_ESOF/docs/ElevatorPitch.md

-Ever wonder what secrets your DNA holds?
-Ever feel the urge to decode your family tree and potential genetic traits?
-Geneio is the answer.
-It's more than just an ancestry app - it's your personal gateway to the past, present, and future of your genetic heritage.
+Ever wondered about the secrets your DNA holds?
+Curious to unravel your family tree and potential genetic traits?
+Geneio is your solution.
+More than just an ancestry app, it's your personalized portal to the past, present, and future of your genetic lineage.

-Unlike other genealogy apps, Geneio takes a leap forward.
-We crunch genetic data with our sophisticated, yet resource-friendly algorithm.
-The result?
-A genetic report that's both accessible and enlightening, all at your fingertips.
+Geneio transcends traditional genealogy apps.
+Our advanced yet resource-friendly algorithm processes genetic data to deliver a genetic report that's enlightening and easily accessible.

-Geneio isn't just about discovering roots - it's about empowering you to shape your future.
-By understanding your genetic susceptibilities, you can take proactive steps for a healthier tomorrow.
+Geneio isn't merely about tracing roots - it's about understanding your genetic blueprint.
+By decoding your DNA, we reveal the likelihood of inheriting physical characteristics, such as hair and eye color.

-Want to see your story unfold?
-Dive into your genetics with Geneio - understand your past, act in the present, and secure your future.
+Ready to unravel your genetic story?
+Delve into your genetics with Geneio - comprehend your past, make informed decisions in the present, and navigate your future with newfound understanding.